 Ellen Sauerbrey’s indomitable spirit, tenacity, and unwavering commitment to her values have changed the lives of people around the world; but her deep-seated roots are all Maryland.
 Born in Baltimore, the summa cum laude graduate of Western Maryland College (now McDaniel College) spent some time as a biology teacher before entering politics in the 1970s.
-During her legislative years, Sauerbrey was a strong advocate of controlling size and cost of state government while encouraging economic growth and job creation.
+During her legislative years, Sauerbrey was a strong advocate for controlling the size and cost of state government while encouraging economic growth and job creation.

-Ellen Sauerbrey’s public service highlights include:
+Ellen Sauerbrey’s public service focus includes:

 - Maryland House of Delegates,

 - 16-year Member, first female House Minority Leader

 - Appropriations Committee (Economic Matters and Appropriations), Member

 - The American Legislative Exchange Council, National Chair